4 Bedroom Home in Omaha - $599,000

 KEARNEY - Even Fremont’s Elli Dahl was a little shocked at how fast she was going at the girls Class A state meet.

-PLATTSMOUTH – A search for a missing Plattsmouth man found “human remains” in a heavily wooded area on the north side of Rhylander Park on Wed…
+A Fremont man was flown by medical helicopter to Omaha after a Saturday night motorcycle accident.

-At approximately noon, Oct.
-20, Breanna M. Kelly, 21, of Omaha was arrested on suspicion of possession of a controlled substance (methamphetam…
+A Fremont man and Papillion woman both pleaded guilty to possession of methamphetamine in the Dodge County District Court Monday.

-At approximately 10 p.m., Oct.
-19, Bulmaro Hernandez, 24, of Omaha was arrested on suspicion of driving with a revoked license following a tra…
+At approximately 3:15 p.m., Oct.
+22, Kevin K. Wedergren, 54, of Fremont was arrested on suspicion of theft after a bicycle was reported stolen…

-The Downtown Business Improvement District Board introduced the new MainStreet of Fremont executive director and discussed its budget at its m…
+At approximately 7:10 p.m., Oct.
+24, Yoseline V. Servin Castillo, 21, of Omaha was arrested on suspicion of driving while under the influence …

 At approximately 3:45 p.m., Oct.
 21, Jon C. Coniglio, 49, of Fremont was arrested on suspicion of drinking on public property and littering af…